cbtechny/NPRA-Games/Cliche-game-jam/README.md

 *********
 ## Dev-Log
+* **11-24-2022** Will be uploading prototype -- *also the entire submission(due to lack of time to work on this due to day job)* -- at the end of this weekend.
+It's been a fun ride learning Godot game engine nights and mornings and am looking forward to updating the repo with some arted prototypes.

+I just made the word *arted*.
+Fits. *-CB*
 * **11-09-2022**
 > Not sure why, but yesterday I decided I wanted to mess around with my debian partition, to create some network drives.
 Well, that didn't work out as simple as I thought and I ended up having to wipe it.
 Did a clean Fedora wipe and am now production-ready.
 >> Working till late tonight!
 Hope to have something soon!
 I can already see that this isn't going to have much gameplay by the end of the month!!! >:-{